A Dynamic Stochastic Block Model for Multidimensional Networks: FTAs and trade networks

-This network structure is not static and countries may change of membership through time and inherits the corresponding set of connectivity parameter which to the extent of our review is not taken into account in standard partial or general equilibrium model used for ex-post and ex-ante trade policy evaluation \citep[e.g.,][]{piermartini2016estimating}.
-In this sense, for the trade network 22.0\% of countries change of membership at least one time between 1995--2017 mostly from periphery to core, while in the FTA layer all countries deviate from its initial community (see Figure \ref{fig:changlay1} and \ref{fig:changlay2}).
-This new result complement the existent community detection studies on trade flows that deduce the increase in density of the network identifying the blocks at each point in time, but given its static approach it was not possible to recover specific node changes.
+This network structure is not static, and countries may change membership through time and inherit the corresponding set of connectivity parameters, which to the extent of our review, is not taken into account in the standard partial or general equilibrium models used for ex-post and ex-ante trade policy evaluation.
+In this sense, for the trade network, 22.0\% of countries changed membership at least one time between 1995--2017 mostly from the periphery to core, while in the FTA layer, all countries deviate from their initial community (see Figure \ref{fig:changlay1} and \ref{fig:changlay2}).
+This new result complements existing community detection studies on trade flows, which deduce an increase in network density by identifying blocks at each point in time.
+However, given their static approach, they are not able to recover specific node changes.